Introduction of Osaka

 Aizen Festival (Shoman-in Aizen-do)

-Marking the arrival of the summer festival season in Osaka
+arrival of the summer festival season in Osaka

 July